Aneurin/KillLog/readme.txt

 -------
 Updates
 -------
++ Version 2.7.0
+  * Changes:-
+    Reinstated death tracking, now that WoW 2.4.2 has been released, making it once again possible to detect when the player dies.
+  * Known Issues:-
+    This should have the same behaviour as the feature prior to WoW 2.4.0.
+    This means it infers the killer based on who hit the player last, according to the combat log.
+Consequently it may (in theory) suffer from races, if combat messages do not arrive in the correct order, and it can't track environmental deaths (falling, drowning, lava, ...).)

 + Version 2.6.9
   * Changes:-
     Updated to record combat information provided by the new combat log system